falcosecurity/falco-website/content/en/docs/install-operate/installation.md

     sudo apt-get update -y
     ```

-4. Install some required dependencies that are needed to build the kernel module and the BPF probe
+4. Install some required dependencies that are needed to build the kernel module and the eBPF probe

     ```bash
     sudo apt install -y dkms make linux-headers-$(uname -r)
-    # If you use falcoctl driver loader to build the BPF probe locally you need also clang toolchain
+    # If you use falcoctl driver loader to build the eBPF probe locally you need also clang toolchain
     sudo apt install -y clang llvm
     # You can install also the dialog package if you want it
     sudo apt install -y dialog
     ```

-    > _Note_: You don't need to install these deps if you want to the modern BPF probe
+    > _Note_: You don't need to install these deps if you want to the modern eBPF probe

 5. Install the Falco package